 System_Visualisation - Report (pdf)

-The project will be mainly conducted by researchers from UNSW faculty of Built Environment (GRID Lab and City Analytics), supported by the Estate Management department, the School of Photovoltaic and Renewable Energy Engineering (SPREE) and Civil Engineering.
-Standards Australia and the Centre for Urban Transitions (from Swinburne University of Technology) will also play a role.
+The project was mainly conducted by researchers from UNSW faculty of Built Environment (GRID Lab and City Analytics), supported by the Estate Management department, the School of Photovoltaic and Renewable Energy Engineering (SPREE) and Civil Engineering.
+Standards Australia and the Centre for Urban Transitions (from Swinburne University of Technology) took part in this.

 This research is funded by the CRC for Low Carbon Living Ltd supported by the Cooperative Research Centres program, an Australian Government initiative.